 For citizens of around 100 different countries, the answer is no. You just need to arrive in Fiji with a valid passport and an onward travel ticket.
 Citizens not of visa-exempt countries will need to apply for a Visitor Visa.
 Find out more in Do You Need a Visa to Visit Fiji?

 The currency in Fiji is Fijian Dollars.
 While credit/debit cards are accepted in major resorts and businesses in Fiji’s towns, you should have cash available for taxis and visiting villages.
 Find out more in What is the Currency in Fiji?

 Although the water in towns is generally safe to drink, there is questionable drinking water in Fiji’s villages and more remote islands.
 That coupled with high UV levels and the presence of mosquitos means that certain health products are essential to take to Fiji.
-Fiji also has a fragile marine eco-system so natural sunscreens are repellents are a must, while water purification bottles/tablets are preferable to buying bottled water.
+Fiji also has a fragile marine ecosystem so natural sunscreens and repellents are a must, while water purification bottles/tablets are preferable to buying bottled water.
 Find out more in What Medication to Pack in Your First Aid Kit for Fiji.

 Where to Visit in Fiji

-Fiji is split into eight islands/island groups, while Viti Levu has six distinct visitor destinations, each with their own attractions and charms.
+Fiji is split into eight islands/island groups, while Viti Levu has six distinct visitor destinations, each with its own attractions and charms.
 While we definitely recommend visiting at least two of the island groups, here’s a brief overview of each region so you can decide which is best for you.
 And for comparing the main island and the outer islands, see Visiting Fiji: Main Island Vs. Outer Islands.

-The main island of Fiji and the island that visitors arrive has several regions to explore.
+The main island of Fiji and the island that visitors arrive at has several regions to explore.
 In short, there’s:

 Nadi – Home to the international airport, hot springs, Indian temples, Fijian markets and more: see The Complete Guide to Nadi.